Portelldx/TinDog-css-bootsrap/README.md

 # TinDog-css-course
-CSS &amp; Bootstrap project from 2021 Web Developer Bootcamp by The App Brewery
+CSS &amp; Bootstrap fiction project from 2021 Web Developer Bootcamp by The App Brewery